openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 However, a :index:`compile-time error` occurs if a type parameter without a default type follows a type parameter with a default type in the declaration of a generic type.
+Also a :index:`compile-time error` occurs if a type parameter default refers to a type parameter defined after the current type parameter.

 The examples below illustrate this for both classes and functions: